eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

     If you wish, you can also install the *eProsima Micro XRCE-DDS Agent* as a `Snap package. <https://snapcraft.io/micro-xrce-dds-agent>`_

     To do so, simply execute ``sudo snap install micro-xrce-dds-agent`` in your Linux console.
-    This will download the Snap package corresponding to the ``stable`` version, that is, *master* branch on GitHub.
+    This will download the Snap package corresponding to the ``stable`` version, that is, the *master* branch on GitHub.

-    You can add the ``--edge`` flag to the installation command, just in case you want to download the Snap image corresponding to the *develop* branch on the upstream source code repository.
+    You can add the ``--edge`` flag to the installation command, just in case you want to download the Snap image corresponding to the *develop* branch from the upstream source code repository.

 .. _install_agent_docker: